Western Intermediate Hurling Championship: Group stage

-The awvwn teams are divided into two groups of four and three teams respectively.
+The 5 teams are divided into two groups of four and three teams respectively.
 Over the course of the group stage each team plays once against the others in the group, resulting in each team being guaranteed multiple games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knock-out stage.

 Knockout stage

 Following the completion of the group stage, the top two teams from each group advance to the knockout stage.